websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 ## Configure the Elasticsearch Clusters

-> **Elasticsearch 6 Only:** [Soft deletes](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/ccr-requirements.html) must be enabled for any indexes you want to replicate.
-This extra hurdle can be avoided by using Elasticsearch 7, as it enables soft deletes by default.
-If Elasticsearch 6 is not a hard requirement, you should [upgrade to Elasticsearch 7](https://help.liferay.com/hc/en-us/articles/360035444872-Upgrading-to-Elasticsearch-7) before configuring CCR.
-If you must use Elasticsearch 6, read [Configuring CCR: Enabling Soft Deletes on Elasticsearch 6](./configuring-ccr-enabling-soft-deletes-on-elasticsearch-6.md) to learn about manually enabling soft deletes.

-Set up the Elasticsearch clusters, using versions supported with Liferay DXP that also support Cross-Cluster Replications (Elasticsearch 6.7+ and 7.0+).
+Set up the Elasticsearch clusters, using versions supported with Liferay DXP that also support Cross-Cluster Replications.
 See the [LES compatibility matrix](https://help.liferay.com/hc/en-us/articles/360016511651-Liferay-Enterprise-Search-Compatibility-Matrix) for details.

 Make sure you Install the Elasticsearch [plugins Liferay DXP needs](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch#step-three-install-elasticsearch-plugins) and [provide cluster names](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch#step-four-name-your-elasticsearch-cluster) to differentiate your follower and leader clusters.